baochuquan/RISCV-MMU/README.md

+# Design of RISCV MMU
-PTW-origin: the PTW of rocket MMU
+- PTW-origin: the PTW of rocket MMU
-TLB-origin: the TLB of rocket MMU
+- TLB-origin: the TLB of rocket MMU